mongarerobert3/mongarerobert3/README.md

 - 👋 Hi, I’m Mong'are Robert
-- 👀 I’m a software engineer, network architect and web developer.
+- 👀 I’m a DevOps engineer and network engineer.
 - 🌱 I’m a student at KCA University, Kenya
 - 💞️ Hit me up for cool website design and for amazing projects @mongarerobert3@gmail.com
 - 📫 Instagram @_baby.shiesty_